Kristof89Szabo/milestonetwothree/src/main/java/com/exam/springboot-micronaut/MICRONAUTREADME.md

 - Precomputes Queries at compilation time
 - Uses Micronaut`s reflection-free AOT
 - Zero runtime overhead database access solution
-- Compilation time checking (instead of findByName you write findByLami and Lami field not exist it will throw an exception)
+- Compilation time checking (instead of findByName you write findByLami and Lami field not exist in the **ENTITY** it will throw an exception)
 - Smaller stack traces : Helps debugging.